 A mainstream school providing specialist educational support for deaf and hard of hearing students

-Grovedale West Primary School and Grovedale College are mainstream schools, hosting the Geelong Deaf Facility catering for deaf and hard of hearing students from across the Geelong Region.
-The Facility enables the students to access a mainstream education with the support of highly skilled Teachers of the Deaf and Communication Aides supporting them in the classroom.Deaf students can access specialist Speech Pathology and other services if required to support their learning.
+Grovedale West Primary School and Grovedale College are mainstream co-educational schools, hosting the Geelong Deaf Units catering for deaf and hard of hearing students from across the Geelong Region.
+The units enable the students to access a mainstream education with the support of highly skilled Teachers of the Deaf and Communication Aides supporting them in the classroom.Deaf students can access specialist Speech Pathology and other services if required to support their learning.

 The Primary School hosts Prep - Year 6 and the neighbouring Grovedale College hosts the Years 7-12 students providing a smooth transition.

 Deaf students learn in regular classes with hearing children of the same age.
 They participate in the full range of educational activities provided by the school assisted by Communication Aides, Teachers of the Deaf and other appropriate support staff if required.

 Withdrawal sessions in the Deaf Learning Centre cater for students specific individual needs including auditory, language and speech programs.

 The deaf students have the opportunity to learn in a mainstream environment as well as having the support of their specialist teachers.